Linking Verbs: Definition, Types and Examples

 Summary

-Linking verbs are important parts of English grammar that connect the subject of a sentence to more information without showing an action.
+Linking verbs are an important part of English grammar that connect the subject of a sentence to more information without showing an action.
 Forms of “to be,” sensory verbs, and verbs of change are the main types of linking verbs.
-Understanding linking verbs helps you make clear and descriptive sentences that show the state or identity of the subject.
+Understanding linking verbs helps you create clear and descriptive sentences that show the state or identity of the subject.

 Related Articles